dmcsorley/mcdatapack/README.md

 Added recycling of mob drops:

 - String from bows
-- Leather from leather boots, leggings, chestplates, and helmets
+- Leather from saddles, leather boots, leggings, chestplates, and helmets

 ## Building